corazawaf/coraza-proxy-wasm/README.md

 The filter is configured with the CRS loaded working in Anomaly Scoring mode.
 For details and locally tweaking the configuration refer to [@recommended-conf](./wasmplugin/rules/coraza.conf-recommended.conf) and [@crs-setup-conf](./wasmplugin/rules/crs-setup.conf.example).

-In order to monitor envoy logs while performing requests you can run:
+In order to individually monitor envoy logs while performing requests, in another terminal you can run:

-- Envoy logs: `docker-compose -f ./example/docker-compose.yml logs -f envoy-logs`.
+- Envoy logs: `docker-compose -f ./example/envoy/docker-compose.yml logs -f envoy-logs`.
-- Critical wasm (audit) logs: `docker-compose -f ./example/docker-compose.yml logs -f wasm-logs`
+- Critical wasm (audit) logs: `docker-compose -f ./example/envoy/docker-compose.yml logs -f wasm-logs`

+The Envoy example comes also with a Grafana dashboard that can be accessed at `localhost:3000` (admin/admin) in order to monitor the memory consumption.

 ### Manual requests